heroiclabs/nakama-docs/docs/runtime-code-basics.md

 nk.register_rpc(get_pokemon, "get_pokemon")
 ```

-We can make now make an RPC call for a pokemon from a client.
+We can now make an RPC call for a pokemon from a client.

 ```sh fct_label="cURL"
 curl http://127.0.0.1:7350/v2/rpc/get_pokemon \